-The college will issue a timely warning as soon as pertinent information is available when a Clery reportable crime is reported to the Public Safety Department or a designated CSA that occurred in a Clery-defined geographical area, a case-by-case analysis of pertinent facts known is completed, and a determination is made that an ongoing or continuing threat to the community exists.
+Timely warnings will be issued once pertinent information is available and the Public Safety office has confirmed relevant facts.
+A case-by-case analysis of pertinent facts will be completed, and a determination will be made as to whether the incident is an ongoing threat to the community.
 Additionally, in our partnership with local police departments we have communicated our expectations to be notified of crimes on campus they respond to as soon as it is operationally possible, preferably the same day the crime occurred.